J-dance/My-React_Portfolio/README.md

 ### npm install --save react-router-hash-link

 Install hash-link for use of linking to position on page.
 Import this into the page -> example on home.

+### Email.js npm install emailjs-com --save

+Email.js used to create basic contact form.
+User_is and other sensitive information is included in a emailjs.js file in the .gitignore.